Beichen-Ma/ArduinoTinyML/README.md

 6. [Pruning](#pruning)

-## Part 1: Preprocessing: Audio Recording and Visualization<a name="preprocessing" />
+## Section 1: Preprocessing: Audio Recording and Visualization<a name="preprocessing" />
 In this section, we recorded and visualized the sound bites.
 The audio is plotted in the time domain and frequency domain and as a spectrogram, a mel spectrogram, and lastly a mel frequency cepstral coefficients (MFCC) spectrogram as shown in Figure 1 and Figure 2.
 The result shows how signal transformations enable machine learning algorithms to better extract and utilize features.

 <p align="center">